 - Investigate alternative compatible nurse species.

-This work package will not only seek to determine the silvicultural optimums, it will also seek to provide practical solutions relative to the likely intensity of management inputs.
+This work package not only determined the silvicultural optimums, it also provided practical solutions relative to the likely intensity of management inputs.

 - WP2a State-of-the-Art

 - WP2b “Nelder” plots

 - WP2e “How trees in mixtures respond to environmental factors” plots